GaryClarke/testing-laravel/README.md

 Welcome to the official repo for the **Testing Laravel** section of the [Testing PHP: Laravel & Symfony course](https://www.garyclarke.tech/p/testing-php-laravel-symfony) by [Gary Clarke](https://www.garyclarke.tech).

-This project starts with a clean Laravel install and evolves **lesson-by-lesson** into a fully testable Laravel application.
+This project starts with a clean Laravel install and evolves throughout the course into a fully testable Laravel application.
 You'll follow along as we introduce real-world testing techniques for controllers, jobs, middleware, form requests, and more.

 ---